How to Fix F4E1 error — heating fault on Whirlpool WED8000DW (Electric)

 Is it safe to keep using my Whirlpool WED8000DW while the F4E1 error is showing?

 No — you should stop using the dryer until the heating fault is resolved.
-Running it with a faulty heating element or thermal fuse can damage other components or create a fire hazard.
+Running it with a faulty heating element or thermal fuse can damage other components or even create a fire hazard.

 What parts most commonly cause the F4E1 error on the WED8000DW?